paoap/jetson-ssd-mb1-dataset-prep-scripts/README.md

    ```
    We will modify the generated xml files by YOLO2Pascal to the format that can be properly referenced by the SSD MobileNet pytorch training script.

-1. Copy all the generated xml of YOLO2Pascal and jpg files from dataset to jetson-ssd-mb1-dataset-prep-scripts.
+1. Copy all the generated xml of YOLO2Pascal and jpg files from dataset to the specific folders in jetson-ssd-mb1-dataset-prep-scripts.
 Create the necessary folders as shown below:
 ```
 jetson-ssd-mb1-dataset-prep-scripts
    |----- DefaultAnnotations <--- copy the generated xml annotations of YOLO2Pascal here